 NENS Call for Education and Training Clusters 2022

-The Network of European Neuroscience Schools (NENS) was founded in 2003 by the Federation of European Neuroscience Societies (FENS), to exchange best practices, and share experience among the neuroscience graduate schools in Europe.
+The Network of European Neuroscience Schools (NENS) was founded in 2003 by the Federation of European Neuroscience Societies (FENS), to exchange best practices, and share experiences among the neuroscience graduate schools in Europe.

 207 graduate schools are already part of NENS, offering MSc, PhD and MD-PhD degrees in neuroscience across 28 European countries.

-The FENS Committee for Higher Education and Training (FENS-CHET)1 and the IBRO Pan-Europe Regional Committee (PERC)2 has launched the Call for Education and Training Clusters 2022, with the aim to start or enhance a cooperation among NENS school programmes.
+The FENS Committee for Higher Education and Training (FENS-CHET) and the IBRO Pan-Europe Regional Committee (IBRO-PERC) has launched the Call for Education and Training Clusters 2022, with the aim to start or enhance cooperation among NENS school programmes.

 The proposed clusters should consist of at least 3 NENS graduate school programmes3 and cover minimum 3 different European countries.

 The clusters should address new needs in the neuroscience community and respond to current challenges encountered in specific neuroscience domains4.
 The goal is to foster scientific or administrative cooperation among the NENS graduate schools.

 For more guidance, please contact the NENS office via firstname.lastname@example.org